brandur/sorg/content/drafts/mongodb.md

   data and brings an online system to its knees.
 * Overly expensive migrations locking schema/data or eating all available resources.
+* Long-lived transactions or other jobs that starve other online operations of resources.
+* Bungled attempts at upgrading a database.
 * Poorly vetted deploys in which new code expects a certain schema or data before it's actually updated, and which cause a failure once they go out.
-* Long-lived transactions or other jobs that starve other online operations of resources.

 In practice, an HA data store helps you, but not as much as you'd think.
 I've seen as much or more downtime on a large MongoDB system as I have on a Postgres